shopsys/monorepo-tools/README.md

 You may need to update your `git` (tested on `2.16.1`).

-This repository is maintained by [shopsys/shopsys](https://github.com/shopsys/shopsys) monorepo, information about changes is in its `CHANGELOG` file.
+This repository is maintained by [shopsys/shopsys](https://github.com/shopsys/shopsys) monorepo.
+See the [releases](https://github.com/shopsys/shopsys/releases) page for the history of changes.

 ## Quick start